Effect of public proceedings

 A foundation or association wanting to initiate a collective action shall have no locus standi if, in the given circumstances, it has not made a sufficient attempt to achieve the objective of the action through consultations with the defendant.
 A two-week period from receipt by the defendant of a request for consultations giving particulars of the claim shall in any event suffice for such purpose (Article 3:305a(2) DCC).

-The new legislation will not change the way in which damages can be assessed (see answer to question 37).
+The new collective damages action does not change the way in which damages can be assessed (see answer to question 37).
+If possible, the damages will need to be assessed per different categories (also called damage scheduling).

 In the new collective damages action, the court will have a lot of discretion as to how the damages awarded will be distributed.
 For example, in big damages cases the individual parties could submit their claim with a claims administrator who will take care of the actual payment on the basis of various categories of damages.
 In small damages cases the court could determine an overall damages amount that can be deposited in a fund for the further distribution amongst the injured parties.
 In addition, it will also be possible that part of the damages awarded will be a payment in kind, for example, in the form of a discount on future insurance premiums to be paid.